Treatment Effects on Ordinal Outcomes: Causal Estimands and Sharp Bounds: Abstract

 \section{Abstract}

-Under the potential outcomes framework, causal effects are defined as comparisons between the treatment and control potential outcomes.
-Unfortunately, however, the average causal effect, often the parameter of interest, is generally not well defined for ordinal outcomes.
-To address this problem, we propose to use two causal parameters that are defined as the probabilities that the treatment is beneficial and strictly beneficial for the experimental units.
-These two causal parameters are well defined for any outcomes and of particular interest for ordinal outcomes.
-These parameters, though of scientific importance and interest, depend on the association between the potential outcomes and are therefore, without further assumptions, not identifiable from the observed data.
-In this paper, for ordinal outcomes we derive the sharp bounds of the two causal parameters using only the marginal distributions, without imposing any assumptions on the joint distribution of the potential outcomes.
-Because we define the causal effects and derive the bounds based on the potential outcomes themselves, the theoretical results can be incorporated into any models of the potential outcomes, and are applicable to randomized experiments, unconfounded observational studies, and randomized experiments with noncompliance.
-We illustrate our methodology via numerical examples and real-life applications.
+\frenchspacing Assessing the causal effects of interventions on ordinal outcomes is an important objective of many educational and behavioral studies.
+Under the potential outcomes framework, we can define causal effects as comparisons between the potential outcomes under treatment and control.
+However, unfortunately, the average causal effect, often the parameter of interest, is difficult to interpret for ordinal outcomes.
+To address this challenge, we propose to use two causal parameters, which are defined as the probabilities that the treatment is beneficial and strictly beneficial for the experimental units.
+However, although well-defined for any outcomes and of particular interest for ordinal outcomes, the two aforementioned parameters depend on the association between the potential outcomes, and are therefore not identifiable from the observed data without additional assumptions.
+Echoing recent advances in the econometrics and biostatistics literature, we present the sharp bounds of the aforementioned causal parameters for ordinal outcomes, under fixed marginal distributions of the potential outcomes.
+Because the causal estimands and their corresponding sharp bounds are based on the potential outcomes themselves, the proposed framework can be flexibly incorporated into any chosen models of the potential outcomes, and are directly applicable to randomized experiments, unconfounded observational studies, and randomized experiments with noncompliance.
+We illustrate our methodology via numerical examples and three real-life applications related to educational and behavioral research.

 \textbf{Keywords:} Linear programming; Monotonicity; Noncompliance; Partial identification; Potential outcome; Stochastic dominance.